 - Altering the way, and the period in which, centres receive assessment materials from Safety Training Awards if there are concerns around their ability to maintain the security and confidentiality of such materials.

 - Appointing our staff to observe an assessment at the ATC if there are concerns around the ATCs arrangements and/or the ATC is unable to resource particular assessments.
 Such actions will be discussed with the ATC during or after the EQA monitoring visit.

 - Applying a penalty fee on the ATC if they have breached our assessment paper procedures and this has led to us having to fully withdraw an assessment paper from circulation.

 Sanctions That May Be Imposed on Centres

-Sanctions that may be imposed as part of a centre approval, qualification approval decision, monitoring activity or investigation into a complaint, appeal or allegation of malpractice and/or maladministration include withholding certificates (e.g. suspending certification status) and preventing further learner registrations by the centre (e.g. suspending registration status):
+Sanctions that may be imposed as part of a centre approval, qualification approval decision, monitoring activity or investigation into a complaint, appeal or allegation of malpractice and/or maladministration include withholding certificates (e.g. suspending certification status) and preventing further learner registrations by the ATC (e.g. suspending registration status):